Skip to content

 Try It

 Whether you're verifying a transmitter on the bench, doing a link budget, or just brushing up on AM fundamentals, the calculator handles the tedious parts so you can focus on design decisions.
 Plug in your carrier and message parameters and get modulation index, sideband frequencies, bandwidth, power efficiency, and sideband-to-carrier ratio in one shot.
+It's faster than doing it by hand and less error-prone.

 Related Articles